 LiT’s volunteers are undergraduate students currently enrolled at the University of Western Ontario.
-Though many of our volunteers are students in the Faculty of Health Sciences, students from any faculty are welcome to participate in the program.
+Though we are based out of the Faculty of Health Sciences, we encourage all students from all faculties to join our team!
+Since health is interdisciplinary by nature, we pride ourselves on having a diverse volunteer team that reflects that.

 LiT volunteers are a dynamic bunch – we’re high energy, fun-loving students who enjoy working with and mentoring children.
 LiT is a great way to meet other students, connect with the London community, and to make a difference in the life of a child.
 It’s also a great way to have fun.
 LiT volunteers participate in every activity their buddy does: imagine an afternoon spent hula-hooping, reading Robert Munsch, painting, and making raisins dance using only science (and gingerale).
 And because you’ll be placed in a team with other mentors and buddies, you’ll always have guidance and support from an experienced Team Leader.
 For more information about how a typical LiT session might go, check out our What to Expect section.